-[X] Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the fiscal year ended December 26, 2014 , or [] Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the transition period from to Commission File No. 001-09249 Graco Inc. M : (Exact name of Registrant as specified in its charter) nesota 41-0285640 e or other jurisdiction of incorporation or organization) (I.R.S.
+[X] Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the fiscal year ended December 26, 2014 , or [] Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the transition period from to Commission File No. 001-09249 Graco Inc. (Exact name of Registrant as specified in its charter) nesota 41-0285640 (Stat e or other jurisdiction of incorporation or organization) (I.R.S.
 Employer Identification No.) 88 -11th Avenue Northeast Minneapolis, MN 55413 (Address of principal executive offices) (Zip Code) (612) 623-6000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Common Stock, par value \$1.00 per share Shares registered on the New York Stock Exchange.
-Securities registered pursuant to Section 12(g) of the Act: None Indica ate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes_X No Indica ate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes No_X 1934 ate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such requirements for the past 90 days.
-Yes_X No requi ate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data file red to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the trant was required to submit and post such files).
-Yes X No the be ate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to est of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any dment to this Form 10-K. [X] See th ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-The definitions of "large accelerated filer" and "accelerated filer" in Rule 12b-2 of the Exchange Act (Check one): exaccelerated filer Non-accelerated filer Smaller reporting company ate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Act).
+Securities registered pursuant to Section 12(g) of the Act: None Indic ate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes X No Indic ate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes No_X 12 m ate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding onths (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes No poste ate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data file required to be submitted and d pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes No ate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's dedge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [X] "large ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of a accelerated filer" and "accelerated filer" in Rule 12b-2 of the Exchange Act (Check one): - accelerated filer_X Accelerated filer Non-accelerated filer Smaller reporting company ate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Act).
 No_X The a aggregate market value of 59,350,426 shares of common stock held by non-affiliates of the registrant was \$4,615,089,158 as of June 27, 2014.
-58,99 21,622 shares of common stock were outstanding as of February 3, 2015.
-DOC CUMENTS INCORPORATED BY REFERENCE ons of the Company's definitive Proxy Statement for its Annual Meeting of Shareholders to be held on April 24, 2015, are incorporated by ence into Part III, as specifically set forth in said Part III.
+58,99 1,622 shares of common stock were outstanding as of February 3, 2015.
+DOC UMENTS INCORPORATED BY REFERENCE ons of the Company's definitive Proxy Statement for its Annual Meeting of Shareholders to be held on April 24, 2015, are incorporated by reference into Part III, as fically set forth in said Part III.